-Insider Policy, Beijer Electronics Group AB (publ), (BEG)
+Insider policy for Beijer Electronics Group AB (publ), (BEIJER GROUP)

-The EU Market Abuse Regulation (MAR)1 of July 2016 is now in force for regulating insider information, insider registers and reporting changes to holdings of persons discharging managerial responsibility in listed companies.
+The EU Market Abuse Regulation (MAR) is in force for regulating insider information, insider registers and reporting requirements of share holdings by persons discharging managerial responsibility in listed companies.

 Beijer Electronics Group AB’s Board of Directors has adopted this Insider Policy to supplement applicable legislation.